Improving forecasting performance using covariate-dependent copula models: Concluding remarks

 \section{Concluding remarks}

-We have proposed a general approach for modeling a covariate-dependent copula.
-The copula parameters as well as the parameters in the margins are linked to covariates.
-We use an efficient Bayesian MCMC method to sample the posterior distribution and to simultaneously perform variable selection in all parts of the model.
-An application to the daily returns of S\&P100 and S\&P600 indices shows the advantages of this approach in terms of understanding the copula dependence via covariates and improved out-of-sample prediction performance.
-Covariate-dependent copula modeling with discrete margins is also possible using the data augmentation in \citet{pitt2006efficient} and \citet{smith2012estimation}.
+A general approach for covariate-dependent copula forecasting is proposed.
+The copula features, as well as the features in the margins are linked to covariates.
+We use an efficient Bayesian MCMC method to sample the posterior distribution and simultaneously perform variable selection in all components of the model.
+Both simulation studies and application to the daily returns of the S\&P 100 and the S\&P 600 indices show the advantages of this approach in terms of understanding the bivariate dependence via known covariates, improving the performances in both tail-dependence forecasting and predictive density forecasting, and evaluating Value-at-Risk.
+While bivariate applications of copula-based models are still popular, high-dimensional covariate-dependent copula modeling with discrete margins is also a direction for further research by using vine copula constructions or data augmentation such as that exhibited in \citet{pitt2006efficient}, \citet{smith2012estimation}, as well as \citet{panagiotelis2017model}, but requires further extensive studies.